waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
-1.  **Immediate Maintenance:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
+1.  **Immediate Maintenance:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified, regardless of game state (including during battle).
 2.  **Proactive Automation & Refinement:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 3.  **Trust, But Verify:** I must trust the outputs of my agents and system data.
 However, if a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong, and I must debug it.
-4.  **Abandon Failed Hypotheses:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
-My repeated attempts to make HELIX faint is a key example of failing to do this quickly enough.
-5.  **CRITICAL - Data Verification & State Tracking:** My most severe failures stem from hallucinating game state variables (location, turn count, etc.).
-I MUST verify my current map ID, coordinates, and all other data from the Game State Information *before* every single action and trust it over my memory.
-6.  **Confirmation Bias Warning (Mt.
-Moon Lesson):** I incorrectly assumed I was trapped in a map partition in Mt.
-Moon and that my pathfinding tool was faulty.
-I must trust the game state data and my tools over my own intuition, and actively try to disprove my assumptions.
-A "no path found" result is often a correct assessment of the map.
+4.  **Confirmation Bias Warning (Route 2 Lesson):** I incorrectly assumed the Route 2 Gatehouse was a viable shortcut.
+I must trust my pathfinding tool's 'no path found' results and investigate the reason for the failure rather than assuming the tool is wrong.
-7.  **Exhaust All Options (Mt.
+5.  **Exhaust All Options (Mt.
 Moon Hiker Lesson):** A Hiker at Mt.
-Moon 1F (6, 7) blocked a path and was unmovable.
-Instead of getting stuck, I explored an alternative path via a ladder at (26, 16), which proved to be the correct way forward.
+Moon 1F (6, 7) blocked a path.
+Instead of getting stuck, I explored an alternative path via a ladder at (26, 16), which was the correct way forward.
 This reinforces the need to explore all reachable alternatives when a path seems blocked.

 # II.
 Game Mechanics & World Data
 - **Gameplay Mechanics:**